 Stream map(Function super T, ? extends R> mapper);

-method receives a parameter and returns a value as expected from the functional interface Function
+The parseInt method receives a parameter and returns a value as expected from the functional interface Function:

 public static int parseInt(String s) throws NumberFormatException { … }